Azure/azure-iot-sdk-node/digitaltwins/service/devdoc/service_client_requirements.md

 **SRS_NODE_DIGITAL_TWIN_SERVICE_CLIENT_12_027: [** The `updateDigitalTwinProperty` method shall call the `updateInterfaces` method of the protocol layer including eTag. **]**

-**SRS_NODE_DIGITAL_TWIN_SERVICE_CLIENT_12_028: [** The `updateDigitalTwinProperty` method receives the following arguments: const interfaceInstanceName - an existing interfaceInstance's name. const propertyName - the property what need to be updated or created. const property value - the reported value of the property.
+**SRS_NODE_DIGITAL_TWIN_SERVICE_CLIENT_12_028: [** The `updateDigitalTwinProperty` method receives the following arguments: const interfaceInstanceName - an existing interface instance's name. const propertyName - the property what need to be updated or created. const property value - the reported value of the property.
  **]**